 The Main Street area of Chatham in the center of town has art galleries, restaurants, gift shops, and more.
 Some of these various shops include chain stores like Lily Pulitzer, the Black Dog, and Fatface.
 But don’t miss the unique shops, like Ducks in the Window, which is the world’s largest retail rubber duck shop as well as the Chatham Candy Manor.
-There’s also a movie theater.
+There’s also a small movie theater.

 The biggest collection of chain shops is at two large shopping areas on Cape Cod: the Cape Cod Mall and Mashpee Commons.

 The Cape Cod Mall offers dozens of shops and restaurants including Target, Barnes and Noble, Sephora, Macy’s, Marshalls, Newbury Comics, Game Stop, and more.
 There are also larger chain shops in the area, including Home Depot, Kohl’s, and Michaels.

 Mashpee Commons, located in Mashpee, has a nice combination of small local shops, and chain stores.
 Local shops include the Market Street Bookshop, Red Balloon Toy Shop, and Wampanoag Trading Post and Gallery.
 White House Black Market, William Sonoma, Vineyard Vines, Talbots, LL Bean, and Talbots are some of the chain stores in the complex.